jeromeku/lab2-1/README.md

 </html>
 ```

+* Empty document with no external CSS file for style

 Is example is meant to show what can already be done with an empty document:

  * Open the Chrome developper console